 Pinot Noir is the ultimate food wine as it’s perfect with most meats but especially lamb, venison and veal.
 Some of the classic Pinot Noir matches are with game birds such as quail, pheasant, turkey and duck.
 It can accompany a wide range of vegetable dishes, autumnal fruits as well as mild or creamy cheeses.

 |Region||Central Otago, New Zealand||Vineyard||Estate-grown, single vineyard|

-The fruit was chilled overnight before crushing the next day typically a 3-5 tonne lots.
+The fruit was chilled overnight before crushing the next day, typically as 4 tonne lots.
 The crushed fruit was then cold soaked for 5 to 7 days after which it was allowed to warm as the natural yeast ferment took place.
-Cooling was used to ensure the ferments peaked below 32 degrees Celsius.
-The wine was then held warm (>20 degrees Celsius)post ferment to allow ongoing tannin integration.
-After an average of 24 days on skins the wines were then pressed to tank where they were settled for 1-2 days before being racked to 300 litre French oak hogshead barrels.
-The wine was inoculated for malolactic ferment which took place in the following spring.
-For Verismo the final wine selection was made by identifying superior ferments and barrels as all the wines matured post malolactic.
-The final selection used in this vintage received 43% new oak.
-The wine was then racked once prior to the 2012 vintage then returned to oak.
-It did not receive any filtration prior to bottling.
+Cooling was used to ensure the ferments peaked below 32 deg C. The wine was then held warm (typically 15-20 deg C) post ferment to allow ongoing tannin integration.
+After an average of 24 days on skins the wines were then pressed to tank where they were settled for 1 – 2 days before being racked into 300 litre French oak barrels.
+The wine was inoculated for malolactic fermentation in spring.
+For Verismo, individual barrels are selected (post malolactic fermentation) from superior ferments originating from specific vineyard blocks resulting in 44% new oak with this vintage.
+The wine was then racked once prior to the 2013 vintage and returned to oak and not filtered prior to bottling.